Every year the parent company of British Airways, International Airlines Group, publishes an annual fleet plan at its Capital Markets Day.

 The first Airbus A350s will be in a three class configuration, with no First Class.
 There will be 56 Club World seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

-Please see here for details of the new Club World cabin.
+Please see here for details of the new Club World cabin and here for pictures of the Airbus A350-1000 aircraft.

 BA has 12 Airbus A380s in service.

-It currently operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Miami (winter seasonal), Boston (summer seasonal), Chicago (summer seasonal), San Francisco and Vancouver (summer seasonal).
+It currently operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Boston (summer seasonal), Chicago (summer seasonal), San Francisco, Vancouver (summer seasonal) and Washington Dulles.
 It will also operate briefly to Dubai from 16 April to 4 May 2019 due to the closure of the Southern runway.

 BA has options to acquire a further 7 A380s, which it has not exercised.
 Whilst the A380 clearly serves BA well on major gateways, IAG CEO Willie Walsh insists that the purchase price for new aircraft is too high.